Skyhigh704/ID_1810017_ECE_4124/README.md

    - 1. Plotting the figure of given two signals & summation and subtraction of them using MATLAB code.
    - 2. Plotting the given two signals in one figure using MATLAB code.

-3. **Study of Auto-correlation, Cross-correlation, and Identifying Delay using MATLAB code.**
+3. **Study of Auto-correlation, Cross-correlation using MATLAB code.**
-   - 1. Study of Auto-correlation using MATLAB code.
-   - 2. Study of Cross-correlation using MATLAB code.
-   - 3. Study of identifying delay of a function using correlation.

 4. **Study of Identifying Delay using correlation.**